AxoKoi/BandurriaJ/doc/design/Design.md

 ---

-First of all, you can see the main use cases:
+First, you can see the main use cases:
 ![](../images/useCases.svg)

 Here is the class diagram:

 ![](../images/Entities.svg)

-We use the following MVC Model.
+We use the following "MVC" Model.
 First of all, the user interacts with the views, which obtains its data through the controller.
 The controller will call a service data access layer, where all requests to the repositories are done.
-The Gui is composed by mixing diferent views.
+The Gui is composed by mixing different views.

 Upon the user interaction, the views request actions to its own controller, who may call other controllers if an action on other view is needed.

-The controller  may call a DataAccess service which are responsible of providing methods to expose and modify the model.
+The controller  may call a DataAccess service which are responsible for providing methods to expose and modify the model.

 The mvc scheme is the following:
 ![](../images/MVC.svg)